hanabi/hanabi.github.io/docs/level_19/unnecessary.md

 ### The Unnecessary Forced Reverse Trash Finesse (A Gentleman's Discard That Looks Like an Unnecessary Reverse Trash Finesse)

-- First, see the section on [Unnecessary Moves with Known Trash](#unnecessary-moves-with-known-trash), which defines what a *Unnecessary Trash Finesse* is.
+- First, see the section on *[Unnecessary Moves with Known Trash](#unnecessary-moves-with-known-trash)*, which defines what a *Unnecessary Trash Finesse* is.
 Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.
 - This convention also applies to *Reverse Trash Finesses*.
 If they are unnecessary, then it causes a *Chop Move* in the same way.
 - If a line is chosen that forces a *Gentleman's Discard* to occur (because they have to entertain the possibility of a *Reverse Trash Finesse*), and the blind-playing card could have been clued in some other easier way, then it **still** *Chop Moves* in exactly the same way that an *Unnecessary Reverse Trash Finesse* would.
 - For example, in a 3-player game: